Turning 65, or retiring after 65?

-Buy insurance to protect your family from serious financial disruption should a significant healthcare need arise (i.e. major surgery, lengthy hospital stays, disability, etc.).
+Buy medicare supplemental insurance to protect your family from serious financial disruption should a significant healthcare need arise (i.e. major surgery, lengthy hospital stays, disability, etc.).
 Here are some important ways to make health insurance more affordable:

 - Assume some risk: Having even a small deductible, coinsurance, and/or copayment can go a long way in helping to reduce your premiums.
+Thankfully for Medicare enrollees there is not a whole lot of risk involved.

 - Comparison shop: Since Medicare supplement plans are standardized and easily identifiable by the letters A-N it is easy to comparison shop.
 Just a little “leg work” can yield significant savings with Medicare plans.

-Our Recommendations for RVers on Medicare
+Our recommendations for RVers on Medicare

 For a lot of “want-to-be” full-time RVers, getting that Medicare card in the mail is the last piece of the puzzle before hitting the road.
 If you are on Medicare then you arguably have the most affordable and portable health insurance available to anyone in the country.